bfeng1/Disaster-Tweets-Detection/README.md

 # Disaster-Tweets-Detection

+## A bit about me
+🚀 Hi there!
+I'm Bin Feng, a Business Intelligence Engineer with a burning passion for all things Data Science and Machine Learning.
+I thrive on the thrill of exploring data, extracting insights, and turning them into actionable strategies.

+📊 My journey in this field has been incredible, but I'm always hungry for more knowledge and skills.
+I firmly believe that continuous learning is the key to staying at the forefront of this dynamic industry.
+That's why I'm constantly seeking opportunities to sharpen my skills and delve into advanced models.

+🤝 Collaboration is at the heart of my work ethic.
+I'm eager to team up with like-minded individuals to create something truly exceptional.
+Whether it's a groundbreaking project or a fascinating experiment, I'm all ears for fresh ideas and open to any advice or suggestions that can elevate our work.

+💡 Let's innovate, explore, and make a positive impact together.
+Feel free to reach out, and let's embark on this exciting journey of data-driven discovery!

+Thanks for connecting! 🌟

 ## Objectives
 The main objective for this project is to use NLP technics and build deep learning model to identify tweets about disasters using given trianing data.
 In this project, I used a deep learning model with LSTM (long short-term memory) networks to achieve a high accuracy model.